hax0kartik/Website-Forwarder/README.md

 # Website-Forwader
 Website-Forwaders for your 3ds's homemenu!

-(This guide is meant for Windows Users)
+(This guide is meant only for Windows Users for now)

 ## Steps to build for your own sites